lfe/blog/src/_posts/2015-01-09-1008-lfetool-150-preview-overriding-version-pinning.md

 both in public venues and in private conversations.
 It was consistently back-burnered due to the anticipated amount of work required to make it happen.

-Howver, as more requests were made over time (and with Robert Virding casting his vote as well), it became clear that this could not be put off any longer.
+However, as more requests were made over time (and with Robert Virding casting his vote as well), it became clear that this could not be put off any longer.
 This came up most recently in the
 [lfetool 0.9.0 update ticket](https://github.com/lfe/lfetool/issues/111) (see